I would like to purchase 2-3 amazon puffers Russell

 Feeding Frequency: Several feedings per day

 These barbs are not exceptionally difficult to care for provided their water is kept clean.
-At least 25 - 50% of the tank water should be replaced every month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+At least 25 to 50% of the tank water should be replaced every month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.
 An algae magnet can be used to keep the viewing panes clear of algae.

-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis.

 Golden Tinfoil Barbs grow very large and will swim in all areas of the aquarium.
-They need a school of five or more of their own kind and a very large tank to keep happy.
-It is advisable to keep a group of full grown adults in at least a 225 gallon tank.
-An external canister filter is needed to keep this messy fishes tank clean, and will aid in keeping high levels of oxygenation and water flow.
-Additionally, the tank should be securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.
+They need a school of 5 or more of their own kind and a very large tank to be happy.
+A group of fully grown adults should be kept a tank that is at least 225 gallons.
+An external canister filter is needed to keep this messy fish's tank clean and will aid in maintaining high levels of oxygenation and water flow.
+Additionally, keep the tank securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.

-This fish prefers a setup that replicates their natural habitat of flowing rivers and streams.
+These fish prefer a setup that replicates their natural habitat of flowing rivers and streams.
 A river manifold or powerheads can be used to create currents.
 Provide a substrate of sand or gravel with scattered smooth rocks and pebbles.
 These fish are large and can knock over most decorations.
 Large pieces of drift wood and firmly anchored plants can be used for decor.
-Make sure the plants are hardy varieties and not soft leaved, or this barb will feed on them.
+Make sure the plants are hardy varieties and not soft-leaved or this barb will feed on them.
 Immaculately planted tanks won't work well with this fish as it will gladly devour all but the sturdiest of aquarium plants.

-Minimum Tank Size: 225 gal (852 L) - This fish is happiest in a group of five or more, and as such the minimum tank is in fact quite massive.
+Minimum Tank Size: 225 gal (852 L) - This fish is happiest in a group of 5 or more, so they need a massive tank.